plirof2/d8_guzzlerestgenerator_mod/d8_guzzlenode_rest/README.md

 This module repeats/relays an external API through the internal Drupal REST authentication/authorisation mechanism.

 This is an extension to guzzlerestgenerator .
 It adds REST support to each guzzle_node.
 This exposes any external api defined in guzzle_node as a drupal8 REST point.
 Also, node_view_permissions module is also recommended.
+Note : for relay_headers to work you need the modified guzzlerestgenerator module.

 ## Installation NOTE:
 At this point you must manually enable guzzlenode_user_api_access and  guzzlenode_role_api_access FIELDS from